-Director / Chicago → Los Angeles
+The Filmmaker / Chicago → Los Angeles

 My path into becoming a professional creative wasn't clean.
 It wasn't linear.
-It definitely wasn't planned.

 When I was 17, right before graduation, detectives showed up at my house.
 I spent a week in Cook County Jail.
 A bad decision almost redirected my entire life before it started.
 By grace more than anything, a judge allowed me to leave the state and attend Louisiana Tech University.
 That moment woke me up.
 I realized how close I had come to becoming a story people tell about you instead of a story you get to tell yourself.

-At the time it felt like I was lost.
+At the time it felt like I was lost — looking back, I was collecting tools.

 Every job taught me something about people, behavior, aesthetics, psychology, structure, and communication.
 Without realizing it, I was building the skillset to create the job I'd been imagining since childhood — a life where I could make art for a living.